 US FDA Investigational Device Exemption (IDE) Overview

-This 4 part course by US regulatory expert Carole Stamp outlines FDA regulations related to US clinical studies for medical devices and will provide you with a comprehensible and clear look at the IDE application process, differentiating significant and non-significant risk studies, addressing typical problems that can arise during studies as well as an overview of FDA inspection procedures and requirements.
+This four-part course, created by US regulatory expert Carole Stamp, outlines the FDA regulations concerning US clinical studies for medical devices.
+It provides a comprehensive and clear look at the Investigational Device Exemption (IDE) application process, significant and non-significant risk studies, common problems that can arise during studies, and an overview of FDA inspection procedures and requirements.

 Watch the Course Trailer:

-Upon completion of this course, trainees will be able to correctly and successfully:
+Upon successfully completing this course, trainees will be able to:

-- Comprehend FDA regulations related to US clinical studies for medical devices and the IDE process.
+- Comprehend the FDA regulations concerning US clinical studies for both medical devices and the IDE process

-- Recognize the differences and implications involved with significant and non-significant risk studies.
+- Recognize the differences and implications involved in both significant and non-significant risk studies

-- Identify and address typical problems during clinical studies that can have a direct affect an IDE.
+- Identify and address common problems that can occur during clinical studies and that can directly affect IDEs

-- Define FDA inspection procedures and requirements relevant to IDE approval.
+- Define FDA inspection procedures and requirements relevant to the IDE approval process